expln/metamath-lamp/docs/guide.md

 We can connect the definition of 4 using the definition 3 by simply adding 1 to both sides of the definition of 3.
-We can simply add this statement as claim and see if metamath-lamp can find a statement that proves this correct, and it can.
+We can simply add this statement as claim and see if metamath-lamp can find a statement that proves this correct (in this case it can).
+We don't want to add this statement as the *last* statement, so we'll select the last statement before adding it (so we'll insert that statement before it).

+> Select the checkbox to the left of the "qed" statement.
+> Then select "+" (add new statement).
+> Notice that because a statement was selected, the new statement will
+> be inserted before "qed".
-> Select "+" (add new statement).
-Enter the new statement
+> Enter the new statement
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
-> and press Return (Enter).
+> and press Enter (Return).
+> Unselect the checkbox to the left of the "qed" statement.
-> Now press unify (the multiple-connected dots symbol).
+> Now press unify (the multiple-connected dots symbol); since there
+> was no specific statement selected, it will try to justify all statements.
+> Metamath-lamp will succeed in finding a justification for our new statement,
-> This will show a green checkmark next to our new statement.
+> so it will show a green checkmark next to our new statement.

 That looks closer, but we want to prove that 2 + 2 is four, not `( 2 + 1 )` plus then another 1 is equal to 4.